rochus-keller/Som/Readme.md

 ### A SOM to Lua transpiler with LuaJIT based VM

-This is currently an experimental implementation and work in progress.
+This is work in progress.
 Hello.som, the Benchmarks package and most of the TestHarness tests work.
 The focus is not (yet) on performance, but on the most direct mapping from Smalltalk to Lua syntax constructs possible.
 There is no inlining yet.
 The object model mapping is described in the comments of SomLjObjectManager.cpp.
 Starting from the main SOM file (provided by command line) all explicitly referenced classes are loaded at compile time.

+Note that this is the same application as the bytecode compiler (see below) and the -lua command line option is required to run it (default is the bytecode compiler).

 See the Benchmarks_All_*.txt files in the Results folder for performance comparisons with CSOM and SOMpp.
 Even though my LuaJIT based SOM implementation is not optimized for performance yet it performs pretty well compared to the original C/C++ VMs provided on http://som-st.github.io/.
 On my test machine (HP EliteBook 2530p, Intel Core Duo L9400 1.86GHz, 4GB RAM, Linux i386) I get the following results when running Examples/Benchmarks/All.som: